microsoft/CopilotHackathon/exercisefiles/node_typescript/README.md

 ### Excercise 3: Document the code

 Documenting code is always a boring and painful task.
 However, we can use Copilot to document it for us.
-In the chat, ask Copilot to document the `nodeserver.js` file.
+In the chat, ask Copilot to document the `nodeserver.ts` file.

 ### Exercise 4: Building tests